 The departmental chairmanship costs Eric a lot of time and energy, but he also finds it extremely interesting.
 "You talk to governments, NGOs, animal rights organisations, you name it.
 You get to beautiful places and in special circumstances.
 As with the last outbreak of H5N8; then I unexpectedly sat at the table with the king.
 Willem-Alexander wanted to know exactly what the current situation was with bird flu.
 So it's nice work, but because of the great responsibility it's also difficult.
 When Eric talks to the minister, he feels the high pressure.
 "You want to do it well because there is a lot at stake.
 Everyone is pulling you; you are being claimed by everything and everyone.
 Particularly in a crisis such as bird flu or fipronil, it's pretty heavy".

 Thanks to his wife Marga (55), Eric succeeds in being not only a department president but also a keeper of laying hens.
 "Thanks to the Presidency, I have been away from home for the last seven years.
-Marga does the lion's share of the work.
+Marga does most of the work.
 We have this poultry farm together, but Marga is actually the director of our company".
-The fact that all three children are now a little older also makes it a little easier.
+The fact that all three children are now a little older also makes it easier.
 The youngest is 21 and is studying animal science in Wageningen; that may be the successor, but for the time being Marga and Eric will continue their business.

 Well thought out

-Until April 2019, the Hubers family had five stables with 125,000 laying hens.
+Until April 2019, the Hubers family had five houses with 125,000 laying hens.
 Because they have been given a wider permit in 2018, they can go up to 135,000 hens.
-For this purpose, two houses were demolished and replaced by one large one.
+For this purpose, two houses were removed and replaced by one large one.
 This creates space for 70,000 free-range and 65,000 free-range birds.
-For the five older houses - two of which have now been demolished - Eric opted for the RED-L-volière system at the time.
+For the five older houses - two of which have now been demolished - Eric opted for the RED-L system at the time.
 "Twenty years ago I went to see Lammy and Roelof Pol, the inventors of RED-L. I thought: 'They gave it a lot of thought'.
 It was all very new at the time, but I immediately had confidence in it and wanted to take any teething problems for granted".

 As in nature